-Heat dissipates quickly on newer computers but can slow or damage a computer with significant dust build up on the fans and other internal parts
+Heat dissipates quickly on newer computers, but will build up on a computer with dust build up on the fans and other internal parts

 Heat Can kill electronics and slow speed